Barrême: Education

 The commune has a primary school.

 There is also a municipal library.

 Facilities

 A Gendarmerie is located in the commune.
 It reports to the station at Mézel.

-Demography
+Demographics

-In 2017 the commune had 432 inhabitants.
+Its inhabitants are known in French as Barrêmois (masculine) and Barrêmoises (feminine).

 The demographic history of Barrême, after the decimation in the 14th and 15th centuries and the long period of slow growth until the beginning of the 19th century, is then marked by a period of "slack" when the population remained relatively stable at a high level.
 This period lasted most of the 19th century.
 The rural exodus then caused a long-term population decline.
 After the Second World War the town had lost more than half of its population compared to the historical peak of 1846 which was the latest high point in the department.
 The downward trend continued until the late 1990s.

 Economy

 General overview

 In 2017 the workforce totaled 186 people including 30 unemployed.
 These workers are mostly employees (72%) and mainly work outside the commune (60%).
 Most of the communal jobs are in services and trade.